It's okay to have questions.

 How do I become a vendor at one of your events?

-At our pop-up events, we host local vendors and makers.
-You can apply to be considered for those opportunities here.
-We also host craftHER Market, a biannual Austin-based market that accepts vendors from all over Texas.
+We host craftHER Market, a biannual Austin-based market that accepts vendors from all over Texas.
+Once you have applied for craftHER Market, you will then be considered for vending opportunities within our pop-ups, meet-ups and other programs.
 You can find out when vendor applications are open on the craftHER Market website.
 Have more questions?
 Click here for for our vendor FAQ.

 How do #bbatx's Austin meet-ups work?